lake-wg/edhoc/draft-ietf-lake-edhoc.md

 )
 ~~~~~~~~~~~

 A security application using external authorization data needs to register a positive ead_label and optionally an associated ead_value format, for each EAD item it uses (see {{iana-ead}}).
-Each application registers its own EAD items and specifies the associated processing and security considerations.
+Each application registers its own EAD items and describes the associated processing and security considerations.
 The application may define multiple uses of certain EAD items, e.g., the same EAD item may be used in different EDHOC messages with the same application.
 Multiple occurrences of an EAD item in one EAD field may also be specified.

 An EAD item can be either critical or non-critical, determined by the sign of the ead_label in the EAD item transported in the EDHOC message.
 A negative value indicates that the EAD item is critical and a non-negative value indicates that this EAD item is non-critical.
 The specification registering a new EAD label needs to describe under what conditions the EAD item is critical or non-critical, and thus whether the ead_label is used with negative or positive sign. ead_label = 0 is used for padding, see {{padding}}.